xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 #### Effect of different smoothers

 The first adjustment that we want to make is to select different smoothers.
-This involves the following trade-off: Using a better smoother will reduce the number of iterations, but might involve more computation.
+This involves the following trade-off: choosing a more effective smoother should reduce the number of iterations, but might involve more computation.

 By default, we use a single sweep of Jacobi smoothing, which is very cheap.